 Graft Mixed Trays Options

-Graft Mixed Trays are available to ship March 25 – May 27 for the 2020 season.
-We offer 5 pre-set mixes and do not take special orders at this time.
+Graft Mixed Trays are available to ship March 22 – May 28 for the 2021 season.
+(Single variety trays are available year round.)
+We offer 6 pre-set mixes and do not take special orders at this time.

-Color Mix – Cherokee Green, Cherokee Purple, Valencia
+Color Mix – Pink Girl, Cherokee Purple, Valencia / Truster Rootstock

 Planting Grafted Tomatoes